Fluorescence-Tools/tttrlib/README.md

 ![tttrlib FLIM][3]

-tttrlib is NOT intended as ready-to-use software for specific application purposes.
+tttrlib is a library that facilitates the interaction with TTTR data that can be used to develop data analysis pipelines e.g. for single-molecule and image spectroscopy. tttrlib is not intended as end-user software for specific application purposes.

 ## Supported file formats
 ### PicoQuant (PQ)